ivanorsolic/oricodes/content/english/Hardware/connecting the car to the nano.md

 ### Why I2C?
 Alternatives?

-{{% notice tip %}}

-Feel free to skip this part if you aren't interested in the alternatives to I²C and why we're using it.
-You don't need to understand this stuff in order to continue with the tutorial.
-That being said, it wouldn't hurt to get to know a few other protocols, just to know what's out there and how they differ.

-{{% /notice %}}

 This is basically a TL;DR of [the awesome SparkFun I²C tutorial](https://learn.sparkfun.com/tutorials/i2c/all), be sure to check it out if you wanna go into more depth.
 I'll assume you have some basics of UART and SPI while going through them.

 {{% notice tip %}}